- The main role of cleansers is to clear away excess oil and impurities from your skin.

 How often should you use them?

-Leaving dirt and oil to accumulate on your skin will lead to clogged pores and breakouts.
 To maintain clean and healthy skin, cleansers should ideally be used twice a day, as part of your daily routine.
+However, if you have dry or sensitive skin, you may prefer to wash once a day, in the evening.

 Takeaway

 While face scrubs and cleansers both leave your skin feeling clean and refreshed, they provide different benefits for your skin.
-Facial cleansers can be used by all skin types and should be applied twice daily to clear away dirt, oil and debris from your skin.
-Use face scrubs as a weekly treatment to exfoliate away dead skin cells and reveal a brighter complexion.
+Cleansers are gentle solutions to remove oil and debris from the skin’s surface.
+Scrubs offer a deeper cleanse by removing dead skin cells and restoring a dull complexion.

 Sources